EmilyK/Quali-Hewa/README.md

 cp localsettings.py.example localsettings.py
 ```

-2) Edit the `localsettings.py` file in production or development with your database settings.
+2) Edit the `localsettings.py` file in production or development with your database settings such as passwords or usernames or even other database systems.

-3) Install project dependence
+3) Install project dependency

 ```
 pip install -U -r requirements.txt